mercanca/kill_for_loginnode.sh/README.md

 * * * * * root /uhem-bin/kill_for_loginnode.sh
 ```

-Note: please first check user list KILLREASON lines for users which will not be killed.
+Note: please first check the user list at KILLREASON lines for users which will not be killed.
 The current list for our Centos 7 server.
 For other distributions, probably you should modify the list